-Upon receipt of the External Committee’s report, the dean’s office sends each member of the committee a modest honorarium ($500) in appreciation of his or her service.
+Upon receipt of the External Committee’s report, the dean’s office sends each member of the committee a modest honorarium in appreciation of the individual’s service.

-After the response to the review is submitted, the department or program faculty members meet with the deans and division chairs to discuss the review.
+After the response to the review is submitted, the department or program faculty members meet with the dean, associate dean, and appropriate division chair to discuss the review.
 That discussion is intended to identify immediate priorities and the steps to address them.
 In addition, the discussion should yield a long-range plan, including a structure for monitoring and measuring progress toward identified goals.

 APPENDIX–Selecting Committee Members

 Departments and programs under review nominate individuals to serve on the Internal Committee and the External Committee.
-It is in the department’s or program’s best interest to explain why each individual was nominated and what he or she would bring to the review.
+It is in the department’s or program’s best interest to explain why each individual was nominated and what they would bring to the review.

-The nomination forms and supporting materials should be submitted electronically (as pdf files) to the associate dean by a date established in initial discussions about the review.
+The nomination forms and supporting materials should be submitted electronically via the webform to the associate dean by a date established in initial discussions about the review.
 The associate dean and the appropriate division chair discuss the nominations and propose committee rosters to the dean.
 If the division chair is a member of the department or program under review, the department or program chair discusses the nominations with the associate dean.

 Usually three members of the Bates faculty serve on the Internal Committee.
-Any faculty member who is not a member of the department or program under review, and who does not teach a large number of courses cross-listed in the department or program, may be nominated.
+Any Bates professor, associate professor, and senior lecturer who is not a member of the department or program under review, and who does not teach a large number of courses cross-listed in the department or program, may be nominated.

 The External Committee usually includes two faculty members from other institutions.
+These colleagues should be tenured in their home department or program or hold senior rank in their discipline.
 A department or program seeking an External Committee of three members must justify the request, and should anticipate that a longer lead time will likely be required to find three reviewers who can participate.

 The department or program completes the nomination form indicating its preferred External Committee, along with several alternates for each seat, should the dean’s office have to move to alternate invitees.
 Alternates are essential: many years of experience have shown that several individuals who are invited will not be able to serve for one reason or another.